 Extending the dynamic energy that are at the core of all Honors classes, students also engage in social activities that further personal and intellectual growth.
 Each academic year begins with a two-day excursion for incoming freshmen to beautiful Hyalite Canyon, during which students participate in vigorous hikes, book discussions and faculty presentations.

 Special lectures and symposia are also featured throughout the year.
-Service opportunities within the campus and local community are both encouraged and made available through the Honors Program.
+Service opportunities within the campus and local community are both encouraged and made available through the Honors College.

 |Hike & Read 2011|

 Located in the historic "Quads," Honors residence halls provide an ideal setting for the study sessions and spontaneous discussions that are characteristic of our commitment to fostering a "living and learning" environment.
 The Quads also serve as a communication hub for students in the program who choose to live elsewhere.

 The Honors College provides assistance and guidance to students applying for major national and international scholarships.
 Our students enjoy an exceptional record of achieving such awards, and have experienced equal success with research grants and fellowships to major graduate, medical, veterinary and law schools.